Germany's Next Topmodel season 7

-Germany's Next Topmodel, Cycle 7 is the seventh season of the show that was aired on the German television network ProSieben.
-The show started airing on 23 February 2012.
-As in the last preceding years, a preselection was done and open castings were not part of the show.
+The seventh season of Germany's Next Topmodel aired on German television network ProSieben from 23 February to 7 June 2012.

+The judging panel remains unchanged since the previous season, which consists of Thomas Hayo and fashion designer Thomas Rath.

+As in the last preceding year, this season featured a preselection without open castings.
 The first episode started with 50 semifinalists.

-As in cycle 6, the judging panel consists of Thomas Hayo and fashion designer Thomas Rath.
 The winner of the competition was 17-year-old Luisa Hartema from Leer.
+Her prizes include: